Lilliputian Hitcher: Cultural references and themes

 According to the Evangelion Encyclopedia, published along with the Italian Platinum Edition of the series, the staff wanted Iruel to suggest an answer to the debate between evolutionism and creationism.
-The title of the episode is a reference to Iruel and the Lilliputians, a race of tiny men mentioned in Jonathan Swift's Gulliver's Travels.
-The names of the three Magi constitute a reference to the three wise men from the East mentioned in Matthew's Gospel, whom tradition indicates as Balthasar, Gaspar, and Melchior.
-"Lilliputian Hitcher" through the operation of the Magi also deepens the mother-daughter relationship between Ritsuko and Naoko, whose personalities are imprinted in the supercomputers.
-Academician Mariana Ortega noted how Ritsuko enters the Magi System in the course of the operation just as Evangelion's pilots enter the mechas, inside of which the souls of their mothers are stored.
+"Lilliputian Hitcher" through the operation of the Magi also deepens the mother-daughter relationship between Ritsuko and Naoko, whose personality is imprinted in the supercomputers.
+The Magi System looks like a human brain and has been compared to the concept of artificial intelligence.
+Academic Mariana Ortega noted how Ritsuko enters the Magi System in the course of the operation just as Evangelion's pilots enter the mechas, inside of which the souls of their mothers are stored.
 Ortega therefore described the mother figure in Evangelion as metaphorically and literally "cannibalistic".
-Writer Dennis Redmond described the three Magi computers and the three aspects of Naoko's personality as a "clever gender bend" of the patriarchal trinity of the Father, the Son, and Holy Ghost.
-He also traced the themes of "Lilliputian Hitcher" to influences of William Gibson's Neuromancer, speculating that Naoko herself is based on Neuromancer Marie Tessier-Ashpool.
+Sharalyn Orbaugh similarly noted how "it's noteworthy that, in every case, it is a woman whose complete intercorporation with the inorganic has produced the weapons powerful enough to resist the Angels".